yiisoft/yii2-elasticsearch/docs/guide/usage-ar.md

 ## Organizing complex queries

-Any query can be composed using Elasticsearch's query DSL and passed to the `ActiveRecord::query()` method.
+Any query can be composed using Elasticsearch's query DSL and passed to the [[yii\elasticsearch\Query::query()|query()]] method.
 However, ES query DSL is notorious for its verbosity, and these oversized queries soon become unmanageable.

-The usual approach with SQL ActiveRecord classes is to create scopes, using methods in the query class that modify the query itself.
+The usual approach with SQL ActiveRecord classes is to create scopes using methods in the query class that modify the query itself.
 This does not work so well with Elasticsearch, so the recommended approach is to create static functions that return building blocks of the query, then combine them.